liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 difference at `2.27e-13`, and showed `1.67x` isolated backward speedup.
 The next complete one-timestep p/u/w prototype also preserved output/loss, kept gradient max absolute difference at `1.36e-12`, and showed `1.87x` isolated backward speedup.
-The next step is a tiny multi-step recurrence prototype outside production kernels.
+The 20-step recurrence prototype preserved final outputs/loss, kept gradient max absolute difference at `5.68e-14`, and showed `1.87x` backward speedup.
+The next step is to add source injection and free-surface boundary writes to the isolated prototype before any production-kernel integration.
 ```